MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/product-ad.md

 ## <a name="status"></a>Status
 The status of the ad.

+> [!NOTE]
+> As of December 3, 2024, the delete operation will no longer be supported in the Bulk API for product ad records.
+This is because the product ad entity is system-generated.

 Possible values are *Active*, *Paused*, or *Deleted*.

 **Add:** Optional.
 The default value is *Active*.